TobiasMende/personal-cv/src/content/blog/2022-06-11-continuous-deployment-for-the-entire-organisation.md

 +++
 title = "From two manual monolithic deployments a week to 15+ automated deployments a day" description = "We did it.
-Roughly two years after I joined BRYTER and one year after we started the developer experience team, we finally ended the era of manual deployments for roughly 15 teams." tags = ["Continuous Deployment", "Developer Experience", "Practices"] categories = ["Software Craft", "Culture", "Testing"] series = ["Continuous Deployment"] authors = ["Tobias Mende"]
+Roughly two years after I joined BRYTER and one year after we started the developer experience team, we finally ended the era of manual deployments for roughly 15 teams." tags = ["Continuous Deployment", "Developer Experience", "Practices", "Technical Leadership"] categories = ["Software Craft", "Culture", "Testing"] series = ["Continuous Deployment"] authors = ["Tobias Mende"]